namesake.

 57 | Elephant Foot Yam

 A tropical tuber grown primarily in Africa and Asia, it resembles a soccer-ball sized rock, weighs up to 13 kilos (30 pounds), and has awful-smelling flowers.
 Its yellow-pink flesh, however, is tasty and highly nutritious, and is used in any number of cuisines.
-It especially popular in soups, curries, and chutney, though it may also be prepared like french fries, and tt is held to be a remarkably expeditious remedy for constipation.
+It especially popular in soups, curries, and chutneys, though it may also be prepared like french fries, and it is held to be a remarkably expeditious remedy for constipation.

 N58.jpg